VarunOjha/json_schema_validation/readme.md

 Instead of writing nested if-else statements, which check for which field is present or not in the request JSON, you should use JSON Schema Validation.

-The purpose of this application is demonstrate how to validate request JSON against a JSON Schema.
-To achieve, I have written a Utility Class over justinrainbow jsonschema package in Laravel 5.2
+>The purpose of this application is demonstrate how to validate request JSON against a JSON Schema.
+To achieve this, I have written a Utilities Class over justinrainbow jsonschema package in Laravel 5.2

 Let's say you are creating a new user.